Unitary divisor: Sum of unitary divisors

 It is a multiplicative function.
 If the proper unitary divisors of a given number add up to that number, then that number is called a unitary perfect number.

 Properties

-Number 1 is a unitary divisor of every natural number.
+The number 1 is a unitary divisor of every natural number.

 The number of unitary divisors of a number n is 2^{k}, where k is the number of distinct prime factors of n.